davetustin/Lumin/doc/GameDesignDocument.md

-BlindSpot: Game Design Document
+Lumin: Game Design Document
 1. Game Title
-BlindSpot (Derived from "BlindSpotescence," emphasizing light and stealth)
+Lumin (Derived from "Luminance," emphasizing light and stealth)

 2. Core Concept
-BlindSpot is a stealth-puzzle game where players navigate a high-tech facility, completing objectives while meticulously avoiding detection by ever-present, patrolling light sources.
+Lumin is a stealth-puzzle game where players navigate a high-tech facility, completing objectives while meticulously avoiding detection by ever-present, patrolling light sources.
 The game emphasizes precision movement, environmental awareness, and strategic timing.

 3. Game Loop
-The core loop of BlindSpot is designed to be engaging, challenging, and highly replayable:
+The core loop of Lumin is designed to be engaging, challenging, and highly replayable:

 Objective Briefing: At the start of a round/level, players are given a clear objective (e.g., "Hack Terminal A," "Retrieve Data Chip," "Activate Power Conduit").